China industrial output growth falls to 17-year low, more support steps expected

 In particular, Capital Economics and others noted that infrastructure investment has not improved as much as hoped after the government began fast-tracking road and rail projects last year, raising the risk of a milder-than-expected bounce in construction when work resumes in warmer weather.

-Industrial output rose 5.3 percent in January-February, less than expected and the slowest pace since early 2002.
-Growth had been expected to slow to 5.5 percent from December’s 5.7 percent.
+Pressured by weak demand at home and abroad, China’s industrial output rose 5.3 percent in January-February, less than expected and the slowest pace since early 2002.
+Growth had been expected to cool to 5.5 percent from December’s 5.7 percent.

 China combines January and February activity data in an attempt to smooth distortions created by the long Lunar New Year holidays early each year, but some analysts say a clearer picture of the economy’s health may not emerge until first-quarter data is released in April.